simonhermann/mi-museum/notes.md

 * [ ] remove scrapyard page
 * [ ] svg stroke animation (Vivus.js)
 * [ ] Layout für Bilder in Text
+* [ ] pwa theme color should be neutral to fit all page colors

 ---